SAP/open-ux-odata/docs/MockserverAPI.md

         // For tenant-006 we will retrive the EntityInterface for a different entity and add a new entry there using addEntry const mySecondEntityInterface = await this.base.getEntityInterface('MySecondEntity');
         mySecondEntityInterface.addEntry({ Name: 'MySecondEntityName' });
         return this.base.updateEntry(keyValues, newData);
+    } else if (odataRequest.tenantId === 'tenant-007') {
+        // For tenant-007 we will update an entity in a different service using cross-service communication const otherServiceEntity = await this.base.getOtherServiceEntityInterface('/other/service', 'RelatedEntity');
+        if (otherServiceEntity) {
+            // Cross-service updateEntry works just like this.base.updateEntry - automatic data merging await otherServiceEntity.updateEntry(keyValues, { status: 'updated_from_main_service' });
+        }
+        return this.base.updateEntry(keyValues, newData);
     } else {
         return this.base.updateEntry(keyValues, newData);